Got Questions? We’ve Got Answers!

 Our coconut come from beautiful Indonesia.
 They’re grown organically, with no fertilisers, sprays or pesticides used, and sourced from local growers all around Java & Sumatra.
 Mr Coconut recently went to visit them, here’s a blog post about the trip to learn more.

-If you keep it in the fridge at or below 4 degrees, it will last up to 4 weeks.
-However, once you open it, it’s best eaten within 10 days.
+You can keep coconut yoghurt (and kefir) in the fridge at or below 4 degrees, for up to 4 weeks unopened.
+How long does it last after opening?
+Once opened it’s best eaten within 7 days.
 You’ll notice it gets slightly thicker and more tart over time.

 Why is my yoghurt sometimes thicker / thinner?